mjvo/vms202d/content/slides/2021-10-25/_index.md

 ???
 p.
 167:  substituting signs of the real for the real itself; that is, an operation to deter every real process by its operational double, a metastable, programmatic, perfect descriptive machine which provides all the signs of the real and short-circuits all its vicissitudes.

+// commented out next 3 slides -- save for future use?
----
+// ---
-class: center, compact
+// class: center, compact
  <iframe width="85%" height="85%" src="https://www.youtube-nocookie.com/embed/Qr9quEB-Gsk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <caption><small>Freedom's Safest Place | Demons At Our Door</caption></small>

----
+//---
-class: center, compact
+//class: center, compact
 <iframe width="85%" height="85%" src="https://www.youtube-nocookie.com/embed/2r9ofi_vG5g" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <caption><small>	Share the Safety</caption></small>